 If you watch the video of Oliver Naesen from Iam Cycling, you can see that his exit was a bit wide (off line) out of the prior corner and consequently, that put him off line for the entry (turn in point) for the following turn in which he ran off.
 Of course this is why he and his bike went off the road and over the barrier.
 Jeremy Roy suffered from nearly the same error.
 If a rider misses the turn-in-point of corner entry, guaranteed they’ll miss the corner exit… outcome?
 Run wide, run off, or potentially worse.

-So, look at his arms, hands and upper body in the video as well.
-They are LOCKED on the bars.
-Not only is his vision locked and fixated toward the outside of the corner, but because his brain is now in ‘panic’ mode (SIR’s) his arms, hands and shoulders are also locked in position, forsaking control.
+Now look at his arms, hands and upper body in the video, they are LOCKED on the bars.
+Not only is his vision fixated toward the outside of the corner, but because his brain is now in ‘panic’ mode (SR’s have taken over) subsequently, his arms, hands and shoulders are also locked in position, forsaking control.

 A riders field of vision, or forward vision (VisionForward©) IS everything when riding, period.
 Coupled with the implementation of counter steering is mission critical when riding any single track, inline, two-wheeled vehicle.
 No arguments folks, you’ll lose each and every time, against the laws of classical physics.